ENGLISH | ESPAÑOL

 Specialized Government Functions or Worker’s Compensation: The individual entities of the SBOHCA may disclose your information for: military and veterans activities; national security and intelligence activities; and correctional or other law enforcement custodial situations.
 We may also disclose your health information as necessary to comply with worker’s compensation laws.

-Research: The individual entities of the SBOHCA may use and disclose your health information for research, regardless of the source of funding, for research as approved by the Stony Brook Committee Involving Research on Human Subjects (Institutional Review Board – IRB) or any applicable waivers.
+Research: The individual entities of the SBOHCA may use and disclose your health information for research, regardless of the source of funding, for research as approved by the appropriate Institutional Review Board (IRB) or any applicable waivers.

-Change of Ownership: In the event that an individual entity (or entities) of the SBOHCA is sold or divested by the State of New York, your health information will become the property of the new owner/entity and will be subject to their policies on health information as well as federal and state laws.
+Change of Ownership: In the event that an individual entity (or entities) of the SBOHCA is sold or divested, your health information will become the property of the new owner/entity and will be subject to their policies on health information as well as federal and state laws.

 Incidental Disclosures: The individual entities of the SBOHCA will take reasonable steps to protect the privacy of your health information; however, certain incidental uses and disclosures of your health information may occur as a result of permitted uses and disclosures that are otherwise limited in nature and cannot be reasonably prevented.
 For example, discussions about your health information may be overheard by another person.